-When a major water main break occurs such as the recent water main break in Calgary, it's not just a matter of fixing a pipe.
+When a major water main break occurs such as the 2024 water main break in Calgary, it's not just a matter of fixing a pipe.
 The aftermath can cause significant disruptions to the community, impact the water supply, and put a spotlight on the importance of civil engineering.
 Let's dive into the ripple effects of a water main break and how civil engineering plays a pivotal role in both prevention and resolution.

 Understanding Water Main Breaks

 Water main breaks are often caused by aging infrastructure, extreme temperature changes, ground movement, or corrosion.
-Failing water lines have an average life span of 53 years and twenty percent of water lines are beyond their useful life (source).
+Water lines have an average life span of 53 years with twenty percent of water lines are beyond their useful life (source).
 Lack of funding is the most common reason why these waterlines have not yet been upgraded.
 Water line breaks can lead to substantial water loss, property damage, and even road collapses.
 Civil engineers are tasked with the design, construction, and maintenance of water supply systems, making them critical to addressing and mitigating these issues.

 Immediate Effects